 Earle A. Chiles Research Institute

 Alice, Alejandro F; Kramer, Gwen; Bambina, Shelly; Baird, Jason R; Bahjat, Keith S; Gough, Michael J; and Crittenden, Marka R, "Amplifying IFN-γ Signaling in Dendritic Cells by CD11c-Specific Loss of SOCS1 Increases Innate Immunity to Infection while Decreasing Adaptive Immunity."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 85.